-The Sauk County Board of Supervisors adopted a public participation plan on November 11, 2009, that describes the ways in which the public and local units of government would be involved in the preparation, review, and approval of the plan update.
-A copy of the public participation plan is included as Appendix A. Key elements include: a project website, publication of all meetings, submittal of press releases, and numerous opportunities for submitting written comments and suggestions.
+The Sauk County Board of Supervisors adopted a public participation plan on November 11, 2009, that described the ways in which the public and local units of government would be involved in the preparation, review, and approval of the plan update.
 Municipalities in the county were involved in a number of ways and were kept abreast of the plan's progress.
 Initially, letters were sent to each municipality inviting them to approve a memorandum of understanding (MOU) and to designate an individual who would serve as a point of contact and a liaison.
-A sample of the MOU and of the appointment form is included in Appendix A. All of the municipalities approved the MOU.
-The local point of contact was given a listing of critical facilities in his/her jurisdiction for review and comment.
-Corrections were made to the list of critical facilities based on the input received.